zx80/flask-simple-auth/README.md

 declared, their presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical flask functions.
 The module manages *http*, *json* and *files*.
-In practice, importing Flask's `request` global variable is not necessary anymore.
+In practice, importing Flask's `request` global variable is not necessary.
 The philosophy is that a REST API entry point is a function call through HTTP, so the route definition should be a function, avoiding relying on magic globals.